 Arriving in Juneau was one of the most spectacular arrival flights we have ever experienced.

-The loud speaker interrupted the silence as the captain signaled the flight attendants to prepare for landing.
-As quickly as the sound started, it disappeared followed by the jarring sound of the fasten seatbelt sign being illuminated above the seats.
+The loudspeaker interrupted the silence as the captain signaled the flight attendants to prepare for landing.
+As quickly as the sound started, it disappeared followed by the jarring sound of the fastened seatbelt sign being illuminated above the seats.

 Related Article: 19 Photos That Prove Juneau is More Than Just a Cruise Stop